-Even so, we’re seeing an increase in the number of these clients who are seriously considering the Cloud-based BPM offerings, even where the application and data will be business critical.
+Even so, we’re seeing an increase in the number of these clients who are seriously considering Cloud-based BPM offerings, even where the application and data will be business-critical.

 What is driving the decision between deploying a BPMS On-Premises as opposed to a SaaS offering?

 Traditionally, we have seen customers who are typically larger, enterprise-class businesses, or those with a high sensitivity to data security, go for the On-Premises BPM option.
 The idea that the application will sit on a server in that client’s data center, firmly entrenched behind their firewalls, lends an aura of security, and having done “the right thing.”

 This week a client made the decision to go for the On-Premises version of HighGear, and despite some detailed discussions on the benefits of opting for the SaaS alternative, it just had to be On-Premises.
 Moving firmly into the deployment phase of this particular project, it is with some surprise that we have found the server upon which HighGear will live is not on the client’s premises, but in a third-party data center whose security is nowhere near as robust as that operated by our own.